biohackathon-japan/bh23-glyco/paper/paper.md

 This mapping is done on the fly using a single SPARQL query and can be used from either the [UniProt sparql](https://sparlq.uniprot.org) endpoint or the GlyCosmos one.

 ## Investigation of glycogene variants and phenotypes to integrate with GlyCosmos
+Three resources were evaluated for consideration of the criteria for integrating with the glycogene data in GlyCosmos.
+Namely, being able to input HGNC and NCBI Gene IDs, being able to obtain variants and phenotype data, comprehensiveness and accuracy.
+1. Human Phenotype Ontology
+2. The Monarch Initiative
+3. TogoVar

 ## Update of Glyco-tools